matomo-org/developer-documentation/docs/persistence-and-the-mysql-backend.md

         // ...
     }

-Plugins should also clean up after themselves by dropping the tables in the [uninstall](#) method:
+Plugins should also clean up after themselves by dropping the tables in the [uninstall](/api-reference/Piwik/Plugin#uninstall) method:

     use Piwik\Db;
+    use Piwik\Common;
+    use \Exception;

     public class MyPlugin extends \Piwik\Plugin
     {